Jinny Beyer

 Geraldine Elizabeth Kahle Beyer (born July 27, 1941) is an American quilt designer, quilter, author, teacher and lecturer.
 Considered by the quilting industry and the publishing media to be of the first designers to form a fabric collection suited to the needs of quilters, she began her career in India after she had run out of yarn.
 Beyer's works have won awards in the print media, and she has written about the history of quilting and her techniques.
-She has designed collections for fabric companies, and has taught and lectured on the subject domestically and internationally.
+She has designed collections for fabric companies and has taught and lectured on the subject domestically and internationally.
 Beyer was inducted into the Quilters Hall of Fame in 1984.

 Early life

-Beyer was born in Denver, Colorado on July 27, 1941, to artist Polly Kahle and has three sisters.
+Beyer was born in Denver, Colorado on July 27, 1941.
+Her mother is artist Polly Kahle and she has three sisters.
 The family later moved to California, and she was taught knitting and sewing by her mother from an early age.
 Beyer graduated from the University of the Pacific in Stockton with a Bachelor of Arts degree in Speech and French in 1962, and earned a Master of Arts degree from Boston University in special education.
 After she left Boston University, Beyer offered to volunteer for the Malaysian Department of Education.
 She commenced a program for the deaf in Kuching, Sarawak with help from the department.